-Supervision of minors in nonsecure detention who display outward signs of intoxication shall be supervised in accordance with Section 1150.
+Supervision of minors in nonsecure custody who display outward signs of being under the influence of drugs, alcohol or any other intoxicating substance shall be supervised in accordance with Section 1150.

-NOTE: Authority cited: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
-Reference: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
+Note: Authority cited: Sections 6024 and 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.
+Reference: Section 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.